Upgrading Your AC System: What to Consider

-Now that the warm summer months are here, you may have come to the realization that your tired, old air conditioning system just isn’t cutting it anymore.
-Air conditioning units generally last anywhere from 10-15 years while HVAC systems can last 15-20.
-Lack of cold air, poor airflow, moisture around the unit, unusual sounds, and more frequent repairs needed are some of the signs that it’s time for your AC to give up the ghost.
+Now that the warm summer months are over, you may have come to the realization that your tired, old air conditioning system just isn’t cutting it anymore.
+Lack of cold air, poor airflow, moisture around the unit, unusual sounds, and more frequent repairs needed are some of the signs that it’s time for you to think about upgrading your AC System.

 This isn’t necessarily a bad thing.
 Energy efficiency technologies improve every year, so your older system is likely to be costing you much more to run than one of the newer models.
 This also means that newer ones are better for the environment too.

 Before you invest in a new air conditioning system, there are a few things you should consider.

 Out With the Old?

 Are you keeping any parts of your old air conditioner?
 It may be more cost-effective to replace only the broken or inefficient part, such as the outside unit and keeping the inside components.
 If so, you need to make sure that your components match with regard to their efficiency and capacities.
 If there’s any doubt as to whether you can match them, it may be best to replace the whole thing and save yourself from an expensive repair down the road.
 Your HVAC technician can guide you on what you should replace.